Congenital adrenal hyperplasia due to 21-hydroxylase deficiency: Prognosis

-The outcomes and prognosis for CAH (Congenital Adrenal Hyperplasia) can vary depending on several factors, such as the specific type of CAH, its severity, early detection, and proper management.
+The outcomes and prognosis for CAH (congenital adrenal hyperplasia) can vary depending on several factors, such as the specific type of CAH, its severity, early detection, and proper management.
 With appropriate medical care and ongoing treatment, individuals with CAH can lead healthy lives.
-Consistent monitoring and adherence to treatment are crucial for optimal outcomes.
+Consistent monitoring and adherence to treatment are important for good outcomes.

 Children with CAH often experience increased height during early childhood, but their final adult height tends to be shorter than expected.
 Advanced bone age and early fusion of growth plates due to excess androgens contribute to this outcome.
 Additionally, glucocorticoid treatment for CAH can affect growth and result in decreased final height.
 Experimental treatments using growth hormone and luteinizing hormone-releasing hormone analogs have shown some success in increasing average height gains by approximately 7.3 cm.
 Most children with CAH have normal neuropsychological development, although there may be differences in gendered play activities influenced by prenatal sex steroid exposure.

 While bone density is typically normal in most patients, metabolic abnormalities such as obesity, insulin resistance, dyslipidemia (abnormal blood lipid levels), and polycystic ovarian syndrome are more prevalent either due to the disease itself or long-term glucocorticoid treatment.

 Fertility is possible for both males and females with CAH but may be reduced due to multiple factors encompassing biology, psychology, social influences, and sexual aspects.

 Management of CAH requires collaboration among different subspecialty professionals considering the complex nature of the disease's complications and long-term consequences.

 Incidence and variants

 According to most studies, the global incidence of classical forms ranges from about 1:14,000 to 1:18,000 births, based on newborn screening programs and national case registries, but this situation is more common in small genetically isolated populations with small gene pools.
-10% of patients with classical forms of CAH have CAH-X syndrome, which is marked by the presence of CAH features along with features indicative of hypermobility-type Ehlers-Danlos syndrome.
+10% of patients with classical forms of CAH have CAH-X syndrome, which is marked by the presence of CAH features along with features indicative of hypermobility-type Ehlers–Danlos syndrome.
 This condition results from a contiguous gene deletion that impacts both CYP21A2 and TNXB genes.

 The incidence of nonclassical forms of CAH is 1:200 to 1:1000 based on various estimates, and is also higher in groups of people with a high rate of marriage between relatives, up to 1:50.
 Nonclassic CAH may be identified incidentally during the assessment of oligomenorrhea, amenorrhea, and infertility in females.
 However, a significant proportion, approximately 90%, of women with nonclassic CAH remain undiagnosed.
 As for men with nonclassic CAH, their asymptomatic nature commonly leads to underdiagnosis.